 High Fructose Corn Syrup (HFCS) is scary stuff and something to be avoided.
 I know it’s in the news all the time now about how bad it is, but I want you to know why.

-The consumption of HFCS has been indicted for the growing obesity problem in American and in the world.
-One reason is the increase of the use of HFCS—it’s cheap.
-Not only is it a concentrated sugar, it is also a preservative!
+The consumption of HFCS has been indicted for the growing obesity problem in America and in the world.
+One reason is the increase in the use of HFCS—it’s cheap.
+Not only is it a concentrated sugar, but it is also a preservative!
 And if that isn’t enough, HFCS is thought to be more readily converted to fat by your liver than straight sugar.
 YIKES!

 How do you avoid HFCS?
 Glad you asked—here you go, 1, 2, 3 easy things to do: